Terms of Service

 The All Kinds of Minds Practice makes no guarantees, expressed or implied, regarding the safety of clients on the premises beyond the stated safety measures.
 By attending appointments at the All Kinds of Minds Practice, clients acknowledge and agree to these terms and conditions.
 The practice shall not be held liable for any injuries or incidents that occur on the premises, including but not limited to those related to the use of stairs or other facilities.
 Clients are responsible for ensuring their own safety and that of their children while attending appointments.

-For urgent mental health concerns that are not acute, contact your child’s G.P. for follow-up care and onward referral to the appropriate H.S.E. service, either the Child and Adolescent Mental Health Service or the Community Mental Health Team.
+For moderate-to-severe mental health concerns without associated risk, contact your child’s G.P. for an onward referral to the appropriate H.S.E. service, such as the Child and Adolescent Mental Health Service.

 Additionally, you can reach out to Your Mental Health Freephone at 1800 111 888 for support.